MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/walkthrough-picking-and-shipping-in-basic-warehousing.md

 The following walkthrough demonstrates method B in the previous table.

 ## <a name="about-this-walkthrough"></a>About This Walkthrough
-In basic warehouse configurations where your location is set up to require pick processing but not ship processing, you use the **Inventory Pick** window to record and post pick and ship information for your outbound source documents.
+In basic warehouse configurations where your location is set up to require pick processing but not ship processing, you use the **Inventory Pick** page to record and post pick and ship information for your outbound source documents.
 The outbound source document can be a sales order, purchase return order, outbound transfer order, or a production order with component need.

 This walkthrough demonstrates the following tasks: